Most Trump supporters in Iowa caucuses say they knew they’d support him all along, AP VoteCast shows

 She was the top candidate of GOP caucusgoers who say Trump did something illegal when it comes to at least one of the criminal cases against him.
 Among those who say they are caucusing for Haley, about 4 in 10 voted in the 2020 presidential election for Biden.
 Haley also appears competitive with Trump among people who say foreign policy is the top issue facing the country.

-DeSantis performs best among the caucusgoers dissatisfied with Trump but who said they would ultimately vote for him in the general election.
 DeSantis’ supporters are more likely than those for other candidates to say they think abortion should always be illegal.
+He also performs best among the caucusgoers dissatisfied with Trump but who said they would ultimately vote for him in the general election.

+Most Iowa caucusgoers for either Haley or DeSantis say they would be dissatisfied with Trump as their party's nominee.
+But unlike DeSantis' backers, two-thirds of Haley's caucusgoers say they would not ultimately vote for Trump in the general election.

 About 3 in 10 caucusgoers Ramaswamy are under age 30, compared with only about 1 in 10 of those backing any of the other top candidates.
 Ramaswamy, 38, has tried to emphasize his youth as an advantage.